oban-bg/oban/README.md

 instance.
 You can use `Registry` to register the repo (for example in the repo's `init/2` callback) and discover it.

+If your application exclusively uses dynamic repositories and doesn't specify all credentials upfront, you must implement an `init/1` callback in your Ecto Repo.
+Doing so provides the Postgres notifier with the correct credentials on init, allowing jobs to process as expected.

 [dynamic]: https://hexdocs.pm/ecto/replicas-and-dynamic-repositories.html#dynamic-repositories

 <!-- MDOC -->